Looking for a delicious BBQ dinner idea? Tender, luscious and flavorful, BBQ Brisket Burnt Ends give a whole new meaning to the term "leftovers."

 These tasty caramelized point chunks originated in Kansas City, where pitmasters would smoke the odds and ends of unused brisket point in BBQ sauce and serve with bread.
-In our version, we're using a Texas Rodeo-rubbed smoked brisket point.
-Since these little morsels hail from Kansas City, we're adding our KC-style Blue Ribbon BBQ sauce for that authentic flavor.
+In our version, we're using a Texas Rodeo-rubbed smoked brisket point for a tasty Texas style brisket.
+Since these little morsels hail from Kansas City, we're adding our KC-style Blue Ribbon BBQ sauce for that authentic BBQ brisket flavor.

 Prep time: 15 minutes

 Cook time: 3 hours

 3 1/2 lbs.

 |1 T||Worcestershire Sauce|

 - Preheat grill or smoker to 275° F.